vsilaev/tascalate-concurrent/ARTICLE1.md

 # Acknowledgements

-Internal implementation details are greatly inspired [by the work](https://github.com/lukas-krecan/completion-stage) done by [Lukáš Křečan](https://github.com/lukas-krecan).
-The part of the polling / asynchronous retry functionality is adopted from the [async-retry](https://github.com/nurkiewicz/async-retry) library by [Tomasz Nurkiewicz](http://nurkiewicz.com/)
+Internal implementation details of the `CompletableTask` hierarchy are greatly inspired [by the work](https://github.com/lukas-krecan/completion-stage) done by [Lukáš Křečan](https://github.com/lukas-krecan).
+A description of his library is available as a two-part article on DZone: [Part 1](https://dzone.com/articles/implementing-java-8) and [Part II](https://dzone.com/articles/implementing-java-8-0).
+It's a worth reading for those, who'd like to have better understanding of the `CompletableTask` internals.